 (Updated for 2023)

 In the 50s and early 60s, when I was a kid growing up in Council Grove, Kansas, the 4th of July meant a backyard barbecue at my grandparents’ house on West Main Street—hot dogs, hamburgers, fried chicken, potato salad, cole slaw, iced tea, and homemade, hand-cranked ice cream made with whole cream purchased in glass bottles from a local dairy farmer.
 And then, after the feast, we’d gather on the lawn and watch the fireworks that our father bought, year after year, at a little stand just outside of the city limits.
-He said he went there because the stand supported veterans; we knew he went there because more powerful fireworks could be found outside of the city limits.

 Our experience with family fireworks ended abruptly on the evening Dad held and lit an oversized Roman Candle.
 It backfired and blew its entire contents—burning white hot—toward him.
 In less than one second, he was transformed from a man wearing a blue and yellow striped seersucker shirt to a guy being completely barechested—shirt and chest hair completely burned off.
 He wore the smell of singed hair for days.
 We moved on, then, to watching municipal fireworks.